 My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience (NKJV).

 Today is the first day of our online Bible study, Faith that Works - the Book of James.
-If you want to join us in that study you still can.
-Just fill out the form to get a free book here.
+A copy of this complete Bible study is now available in ebook form.

 One of the first things we must tackle in James Chapter One are the discrepancies in modern translations like the NIV that have taken the original Greek word peirasmos (which means temptations) and changed it to the word "trials."
 When taken out of context with the rest of the chapter we begin to discover that when James told us to "count it all joy" he was not talking about rejoicing in our sufferings, but our temptation to sin.